 Influence metrics track whether research findings change decisions.
 Did the product roadmap shift based on research evidence?
 Were feature specifications revised based on user feedback?
 Did competitive intelligence change positioning strategy?
 Influence is harder to measure than throughput but is the true measure of research team value.

 Efficiency metrics track the cost and time per insight (not per study).
-As AI platforms handle research volume at $20 per interview with 48-72 hour turnaround, the cost per insight should decrease while the number of insights increases.
+As AI platforms handle research volume at $25 per interview with 24-hour turnaround, the cost per insight should decrease while the number of insights increases.
 Track how researcher time allocation shifts from execution toward strategy — the percentage of time spent on study design, interpretation, and stakeholder influence versus logistics, moderation, and manual analysis.

 The most revealing effectiveness metric is the researcher time allocation ratio.
-In teams without AI augmentation, researchers typically spend sixty to seventy percent of their time on execution tasks — moderation, transcription, manual coding, and logistics — and thirty to forty percent on strategic tasks — study design, interpretation, stakeholder influence, and program planning.
-In AI-augmented teams where platforms handle moderation and initial analysis, this ratio inverts: researchers spend the majority of their time on the strategic work that creates organizational value and a minority on execution oversight and quality review.
+In teams without AI augmentation, researchers typically spend 60-70% of their time on execution tasks — moderation, transcription, manual coding, logistics — and 30-40% on strategic tasks.
+In AI-augmented teams where the platform handles moderation and initial analysis, the ratio inverts: researchers spend the majority of their time on strategic work that creates organizational value and a minority on execution oversight and quality review.
 Tracking this ratio over time demonstrates whether the team’s scaling approach is genuinely creating strategic capacity or merely increasing throughput volume.
 A team that scales by adding more researchers doing the same execution work scales linearly.
-A team that scales by shifting existing researchers toward strategy while AI handles volume scales exponentially in terms of organizational impact per researcher.
-With User Intuition’s G2 5.0-rated platform supporting studies across 4M+ participants in 50+ languages, the AI augmentation layer is available to teams at any scale, making the strategic shift accessible from the solo researcher stage onward.
+A team that scales by shifting existing researchers toward strategy while AI handles volume scales exponentially in organizational impact per researcher.